 Dynamic systems will behave like static systems if only fed with already known content.
 Since the healthy human not only is a dynamic system, but also a intentional system, will too much already know content generate a response to search for new content.

 Unsolved human problems are unsolved humans conflicts.
-Disease is an unsolved conflict, but all unsolved conflicts are not disease.
+Disease is an unsolved conflict, but all unsolved conflicts are not labeled as disease.

 A question of survival